Employee Driving Privilege

 The University has a strong interest in ensuring that employees who drive Longwood owned or leased vehicles in the course of their jobs, do so responsibly, and act in accordance with established Commonwealth and Longwood procedures in reporting vehicle accidents.
 The University also has a strong interest in avoiding undue liability risks by curtailing driving privileges of employees whose driving conduct suggests they presently pose higher than normal risks.

 The Campus Transportation Officer has responsibility to monitor, evaluate, and put into place procedures designed to manage risks associated with traffic accidents and moving violations.
-The Campus Transportation Officer further has the authority to recommend suspension or revocation of privileges to drive Longwood owned or leased vehicles to the Chief Administration and Finance Officer (CAFO).
+The Campus Transportation Officer further has the authority to recommend suspension or revocation of privileges to drive Longwood owned or leased vehicles to the Vice President for Administration and Finance).
 The President has the authority to suspend or revoke employee driving privileges pursuant to this policy.

 - Special Vehicle Class Licenses: Certain Longwood vehicles, such as some buses and trucks, require special "class" licenses to operate.
 Employees without such special class licenses may not, under any circumstances, operate vehicles requiring them.